Three Ways to Find a Surrogate

-To find a surrogate mother overseas is much simpler than locating and interviewing surrogates in the West.
-Legitimate surrogacy agencies are able to recruit surrogates, offering considerable incentives.
-Compensation that would be considered exploitative in the US is often a substantial, life-changing amount in other countries.
+To find a surrogate overseas is much simpler than locating and interviewing surrogates in the U.S. Legitimate surrogacy agencies are able to recruit surrogates, offering considerable incentives.
+Compensation that would be considered modest in the U.S. is often a substantial, life-changing amount in other countries.
 As a result there is no shortage of available candidates.

-Depending on the country where you live, you may need to work with your agency to find a surrogate mother who is qualified and reliable.
+Depending on the country where you live, you may need to work with your agency to find a surrogate who is qualified and reliable.
 In Europe and North America, you would generally meet and interview her, and convince her to carry your child.
 In other countries (including Ukraine and Colombia) your clinic or agency will have a list of available surrogates ready to start.
 Even so, we always recommend that Intended Parents meet and talk with their surrogate (even if only by video chat).

 Once you have met and approved your surrogate candidate, the overseas clinic will prepare her, arrange for her treatments and prenatal care, and make all payments to her.
 Expenses such as reimbursement for lost income or clothing allowances are paid through her agency.
 Direct payments to your surrogate, even for out-of-pocket expenses, is very uncommon.

 Find a Surrogate in Canada

-In countries like Canada, where commercial surrogacy is illegal, agencies cannot find a surrogate mother through advertising, and they cannot offer compelling compensation.
+In countries like Canada, where commercial surrogacy is illegal, agencies cannot find a surrogate through advertising, and they cannot offer compelling compensation.
 As a result there is typically a long, drawn out process by which your agent will search for surrogates by word-of-mouth and introduce candidates to you.
 According to the restrictions of Altruistic Surrogacy, the surrogate must offer her services to you, through the agent, essentially unsolicited.
 The job of your agent will be to introduce women who have chosen to become surrogates to Intended Parents who need surrogates.
 But because there are far more parents than there are surrogates, the wait can be long, and the surrogate has the freedom to choose among many parents vying for her service.

 Find a Surrogate in the UK